Meanderings of an Londoneering Castaway.

 Good Morning London lovers, welcome to my latest offering on the world wide web.
 And so it came to pass, that I managed to get on top of my chores at last.
 Those never ending chores.
 And I just dont mean the Laundry.
 I was back upon the computer again.
 Oh yes, and I am of course, trying my best to remain anonamous, lest those horrid governmental rogues create an evil dossier on myself.
 No need for any Orwellian cameras in our homes folks, as most of us just willingly write everything about ourselves onto the internet, photos and videos included.
 The Illuminati must be laughing themselves to sleep at the stupidity of the masses.

 Anyway, hello out there.
 Its soon to be general election time, and do we have to listen to all that hogwash from the fraudulent windbags in power?
 Let me utter the word 'Duckhouse'.
 Remember?
 Ok, enough said.
 I'm going into hybernation.
 But first let me moan about London.
 Heard the latest?
 Its that behemoth Crossrail again, not content with demolishing an age olde corner of Soho, this killing machine now heads for the Bond Street area where secret deals are even now being signed to wipe out an area next to Oxford Street.
 Oh no. Isnt this Crossrail so worthless.
-As I often say, how much more of London do we have to destroy to make way for bloated schemes of developers, or to increase tube capacity for mass immigration?
-Why not flatten the whole of London and make it one big station surrounded by one big immigration processing centre?
+As I often say, how much more of London do we have to destroy to make way for bloated schemes of developers, or to increase tube capacity for increase population?
+Why not flatten the whole of London and make it one big station surrounded by one big council house estate?

-Speaking of which, I look happilly on the decision not to build this Super... er... lets say super sized religious establishment in East London, room for about 30,000 worshippers, all of whom reportedly hate the traditions of this country.
 Bravo, although I do feel its all too late.
-This country and its traditions and Architecture will change through stealth and sheer force of numbers, so if the speculators dont wreck things, then the enemy within certainly will.
+This country and its traditions and Architecture will change through stealth and sheer force of numbers, so if the speculators dont wreck things...
 Around the corner in East London they still seem to be finding limitless cash to make the Olympic Games structures, just the thing when we are all suffering from cutbacks.
-I've always said that these games should remain in Greece where they belong, but those piggy politicians have forced the go ahead on this unremarkable tragedy, just for prestige and TV rights, where the only thing watching is Ladies Beach Volleyball.
+I've always said that these games should remain in Greece where they belong, but those piggy politicians have forced the go ahead on this unremarkable tragedy, just for prestige and TV rights, where the only thing worth watching is Ladies Beach Volleyball.
 I'll be glad when its all over.

 Lastly, but no leastly, I did notice all these big blue patches painted onto the roads, this being the repacement for all those previous big green patches on the roads.
 Basically, this is the mayorship and the police competely screwing with our beloved road space and yet again cocking it up.
 All for the sake of those namby pamby cyclists who cause so many accidents these years.
 With mine own eyes I have seen cyclist go through red lights, and other times plough through pedestrians, quite often swearing in the process.
 One nearly hit me two years ago, missed my by inches he did, and at that speed I would surely have been injured.
 If anything, it has now made my look both ways no matter where I step off the kerb, and then I keep a greater look out for bicycles coming up on the inside.
 Maybe I'm safer for it, but this is criminal, and cyclists are collectively becoming more and more dangerous.
 Its not enough that we lose some to the tyres of juggernauts, we just have to ban them from the roads.
 And as for them thar blue patches, wipe them out now.
 Cars on the road, bicycles to the back yard, where they can do any harm